Food Truck Licenses and Permits Issued by Cities

 Some states require a seller's permit to allow foodservice operators to purchase materials and supplies at wholesale costs without paying sales tax.
 So that the item is not taxed twice, the tax would be collected when the product is sold to buyers.
 To find out if a seller's permit is required in your state and how to apply for one, go to the website of your local state government.

 2. Fire Certificates

-Check with your local county clerk to see whether parking permits are required in the locations where you want to serve your cuisine.
+Check with your local county clerk to see if parking permits are required in the locations where you plan to serve your cuisine.
 Some streets may be completely off-limits to food trucks, or they may be restricted by time and day.
 Other towns have set dates for food trucks to decrease traffic and stagger their appearance on the streets.
 During business hours, your parking permit will tell you where and when you can park your truck.
-It will also tell you if you may park your vehicle on the street overnight or whether it has to be kept in a garage while not in use.
+It will also tell you if you may park your vehicle on the street overnight or whether it needs to be kept in a garage while not in use.